Best Treatments for Brain Fog After Illness or Injury

 Day 1–2

-Fix wake time; 10 minutes morning light + walk
+• Fix wake time; 10 minutes morning light + a short walk

-2× focus sprints of 15–20 minutes with spaced recall on something tiny (a name, a paragraph)
+• 2 focus sprints of 15–20 minutes + spaced recall (a paragraph, a name, a short note)

 Day 3–4